wj-jason/Neural-Networks-From-Scratch/mathematics.md

 The forward pass refernces transformation of the input as it moves throughout the network.
 Each neuron from the input layer is connected to every single neuron in the output layer.
 Thus the value of some output neuron $y_m^{(L)}$ is given as a weighted sum of all neurons in the previous layer, plus the bias term for that neuron.
 $$\Large y_m^{(L)}=(w_{m0}^{(L)}x_0^{(L-1)}+w_{m1}^{(L)}x_1^{(L-1)}w_{m2}^{(L)}x_2^{(L-1)}+ ... + w_{mn}^{(L)}x_n^{(L-1)})+b_m^{(L)}$$
-Now doing this calculation for every neuron in the output layer wouldn't be too bad, but since we have defined weight matricies and bias vectors, we can store our inputs $X$ in a column vector and take a matrix vector product.
+Now doing this calculation for every neuron in the output layer wouldn't be too bad, but since we have defined weight matricies and bias vectors, we can store our inputs and outputs in column vectors and take a matrix vector product.
 $$\Large Y^{(L)}=W^{(L)}X^{(L-1)}+B^{(L)}$$
 Subsctiped with dimensionalities for clarity:
 $$\Large Y_{m \text{x} 1}^{(L)}=W_{m \text{x} n}^{(L)}X_{n \text{x} 1}^{(L-1)}+B_{m \text{x} 1}^{(L)}$$